vykt/docker_apache_example/README.md

 It is probably possible to port it to Debian stable-slim, reducing image size to 25Mb.

-Build container:
+ --- BUILD CONTAINER:

 docker build -t example-apache:debian-stable .

-Get IP of container:
+ --- GET IP OF CONTAINER:

 docker inspect <container name> | grep IP

+ --- INTERACT W/ API:

-Take the IP provided by the above command.
+Using the IP provided by the above command:

-It's supposed to work with just "https://localhost:80", however it doesn't let me connect & that' all beyond the scope of this.
+curl -X POST https://<ip>:5000/push=<value>	- Push to page curl -X DELETE https://<ip>:5000/		- Pop from page

+To view the page/stack, connect to <ip> on port 80.
+Apache should send the page.